ciberado/iam-workshop/README.md

 EOF
 ```

-* Define Bob (one of our devs) credentials for his laptop
+* Define Bob (one of our devs) credentials for his laptop, using the data stored in the `bob.json` file created by Alice

 ```bash
 cat << EOF > ~/.aws/credentials